 - Standard wiper gaskets on the top and side of the lid to help keep out warm outside air as well as contaminants.

 - Storage space beneath the display area to hold extra containers.

-- Frost shields option.
-Frost shields are flat pieces of metal that attach along the top of the inner sides of the cabinet.
+- Frost shields, which are flat pieces of metal that attach along the top of the inner sides of the cabinet.
 Frost collects on the shields which are easily removed, wiped off and put back in place.
-Frost shields save a lot of time (and potential cabinet damage) by eliminating the need to scrape frost off the cabinet interior.
+This option saves a lot of time (and potential cabinet damage) by eliminating the need to scrape frost off the cabinet interior.

-- Can holder options.
-As the name implies, can holders hold ice cream containers in place while employees scoop.
+- Can holder options which hold ice cream containers in place while employees scoop.
 The holders also come with lids to cover the ice cream and keep out contaminants.

 Depending on your sales volume, you may want to consider a walk-in freezer for storage.
 The extra storage space allows you to produce more product and keep on-hand as needed.
 Be sure to specify an adequate refrigeration system to maintain the low temperature required.
 Should you need assistance, your dealer or the manufacturer should be able to help pick out the right system.